 280 Theories of Personality.
 (4)

 Supervised study including an empirical data-based research project.
-Permission of department chair and completion and/or concurrent registration of 12 credits within the department required.
-Consult department for applicability towards major requirements.
+Permission of instructor and department chair and completion and/or concurrent registration of 12 credits within the department required.

 302 Reading in Psychology.
 (0-1)